Trump to chair U.N. Security Council meeting on Iran

 UNITED NATIONS (Reuters) - U.S. President Donald Trump will chair a United Nations Security Council meeting on Iran this month during the annual gathering of world leaders in New York, diplomats and U.S. Ambassador Nikki Haley said on Tuesday.

-The United States, which holds the council presidency for September, has unsuccessfully pushed the U.N. to add sanctions on Iran.
+The United States, which holds the council presidency for September, has unsuccessfully pushed the U.N. to call out Iran.
 Haley has regularly attacked Iran, accusing it of meddling in the wars in Syria and Yemen.

 Diplomats said Iran could request to speak at the Sept.
 26 council meeting, the week of the U.N.
 General Assembly.
 Iranian President Hassan Rouhani is expected to address the assembly on Sept.
 25. The Iranian U.N. mission did not immediately respond to a request for comment.